robincorey/CG_FEP_lipid_tutorial/tutorial.md

 ## Step 3A: Equilibrium FEP

 - make em and md mdps for your FEP.
-Use the ones you normally use, and add the following code to the bottom:
+Use the mdp files you'd normally use, and add the following code to the bottom:

 For beads with no charges (gmx 2019 and later):